Samuel P. C. Brand

 Tildesley MJ, Brand S, Brooks Pollock E, Bradbury NV, Werkman M, Keeling MJ.
 The role of movement restrictions in limiting the economic impact of livestock infections.
 Nature Sustainability.
 2019.

 Github repository: https://github.com/SamuelBrand1/ Feel free to contact me and get involved on any of my open repos.
-I'm slowly, but surely segueing, into only using Julia.
+I've transitioned to pretty much 100% using Julia.
 Anyone who wants to join me in thinking about the best way to code up epidemic models in Julia get in touch!